BlenderVR/manual/manual/components/osc.rst

 OSC is a protocol used to send / receive data through applications.
 See http://opensoundcontrol.org.

-Blender-VR includes a MaxMSP (http://cycling74.com) Sound Rendering Engine available at `Downloads`_.
+BlenderVR includes a MaxMSP (http://cycling74.com) Sound Rendering Engine available at `Downloads`_.
 It is however possible (and advised) to make it work with any other OSC client and fathom it for other purposes.